Areas of Expertise

 Ph.D University of South Carolina (2002)

-I am interested in a variety of evolutionary questions including the genetics and process of speciation, species interactions and hybridization.
+I am interested in a variety of evolutionary questions including the genetics and process of speciation, hybridization, and how organisms respond to climate change.
 I currently have several study systems that students in my lab are researching.

 Publications & Presentations

 Gilg, M.R., E.G. Johnson, J. Gobin, B.M.
 Bright and A. Ortolaza.
+2013.
 Population genetics of introduced and native populations of the green mussel, Perna viridis: determining patterns of introduction.
-In Press: Biol.
+Biol.
 Invas.
+15: 459-472.

 Urian, A.G., J.D.
 Hatle and M.R.
 Gilg.
 2011.
 Thermal constraints for range expansion of the invasive green mussel, Perna viridis, in the Southeastern United States.
 J. Exp.
 Zoo.
 Part A. 315A: 12-21.